 In the past, it served as a tool of remedy.
 Today, the green gemstone relieves stress and eye strain.

 Traditionally mined emerald jewelry has a list of cleaning directions.
 Never clean emeralds with harsh chemicals.
 Delicately wash the gemstone with soapy water.
 Lastly, avoid hot water and opt for warm instead.

 Emerald is at 7.5 on Moh’s hardness scale.
 Diamond can scratch it, but glass cannot.
 Consequently, the green gems’ placement on Moh’s scale suggests they will need more care from daily wear to last.

 Unfortunately, mining natural resource is detrimental to the environment.
 Mined diamonds also go through a long process before becoming jewelry.

 Lab Grown Emerald-Cut Diamond

-Lab grown diamonds are a modern alternative for typically mined diamonds.
+Lab grown diamonds are a modern alternative to typically mined diamonds.

 Emerald-Cut for Everyone